timkindberg/Royal-Family/README.md

 #### Field

+Any card can be fielded.

-1. **Field:** If the player doesn't want to, or can't do anything else, they __must__ "field" the card.
+**Field:** If the player doesn't want to, or can't do anything else, they __must__ "field" the card.
 To "Field", place the card face-up on one of the three field piles.

 > Fielding can actually be a major part of the game.
 It's often wise to pick up a card for the sole purpose of discarding it to cover up a powerful opponent card that you don't want them to draw.